-At the time of writing (late-December 2020) there is currently a national wave of ebullient relief at the pioneering rollout of a Covid vaccine.
-Yet, overall, apart from the government and its tribal loyalists, few are in any doubt that the UK's response to the pandemic has been often inconsistent, incoherent and lacking in holistic intelligence.
-Of course this newly-emerged virus has confounded much of our previous knowledge and working assumptions, but most nations of similar economic status have performed much better.
-The vaunted 'Moonshot', 'worldbeating' Test and Trace systems and 'cutting-edge, game-changing' Apps have proven to be more like advertising slogans or bar-room braggadocio than the considered measures of a socially-responsible, scientifically-informed government.
-This is all the more remarkable and tragic to be happening in a nation that was, until thirty years ago, often held to be a model of efficiently sustainable, socialised national health care.
+A few months ago there was a national wave of ebullient relief at the pioneering rollout of a Covid vaccine.
+Yet, overall, apart from the government and its tribal loyalists, few studious observers are in any doubt that the UK's earlier response to the pandemic was often inconsistent, incoherent and lacking in holistic intelligence.
+Of course this newly-emerged virus has confounded much of our previous knowledge and working assumptions, but most nations of similar economic status initially performed much better: the UK's egregious early pandemic mortality statistics demonstrated this.
+The vaunted 'Moonshot', 'world-beating' Test and Trace system and 'cutting-edge, game-changing' Apps have proven to be more like advertising slogans or bar-room braggadocio than the considered measures of a socially-responsible, scientifically-informed government.
+This is all the more remarkable and tragic to have happened in a nation that was, until thirty years ago, often held to be a model of efficiently sustainable, socialised national health care.